dkomanov/dkomanov.github.io/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

+> UPD: Apparently in top5 from Google there are no correct examples, changed text accordingly.

 Resource management is a very important topic in software development.
 Also, it is hard to add something new to it.
 The topic is covered pretty well in all kinds of blog posts, articles, and tech papers.
 Nevertheless, I have something to say, not new, but I believe it's worth repeating.

 ## Intro